Well, the day has finally arrived. I’m losing my metal work!

 Which in many ways makes me think that I need to rename the site to something other than TitaniumGeek, and I won’t have an arm full of the shiny stuff anymore.

 Metalwork Removal from Elbow – My Second Operation

 Exactly 6 months to that day from fracturing my elbow, its time to get the metal work out, due to causing so irritation to the skin, and beginning to get in the way of my movement.
 But even before we can get to the slicing and dicing part – I’ve got to get through the night before the theatre.

-I WASNT frightened about going into the theatre, in fact from an intellectual stand point I was actually looking forward to it!
-Most of the time in medicine, you give drugs e.g. antibiotics, but never see a reaction, the patient either gets better, or doesnt, in which case you try a different antibiotic.
-With an anaesthetic the doctor sees the results in under 30 seconds, but as the patient on the table, you can feel the anaesthetic in your arm, and going up into your head.
-Its definitely one of the oddest experiences I’ve ever had.
-You are trying to count to 10, then suddenly you are coming round a hour or so later after someone has essentially switched you off
+I WASNT frightened about going into the theatre, in fact from an intellectual standpoint I was actually looking forward to it!
+Most of the time in medicine, you give drugs e.g. antibiotics, but never see a reaction, the patient either gets better or doesn’t, in which case you try a different antibiotic.
+With an anaesthetic, the doctor sees the results in under 30 seconds, but as the patient on the table, you can feel the anaesthetic in your arm, and going up into your head.
+It’s definitely one of the oddest experiences I’ve ever had.
+You are trying to count to 10, then suddenly you are coming round an hour or so later after someone has essentially switched you off

 For my own pride as much as anything else, I want to reiterate that I wasn’t even particularly anxious going into the pre-op evening, but the concept of being switched off did keep on bouncing around my head, I think restless is probably a better description of me that evening.